-Many people shy away from colorectal cancer screenings because of what they’ve heard about others’ experiences.
-But testing methods and preparation for the most common type of screening — colonoscopy — have changed in recent years.
-Colorectal cancer screening recommendations also changed earlier this year.
+Colon cancer is the second leading cause of cancer related deaths in the U.S. This is one of the few cancers for which we have effective tests for screening.
+Many people shy away from colorectal cancer screenings because of what they’ve heard about others’ experiences, but testing methods and preparation for the most common type of screening — colonoscopy — have changed in recent years.
+Colorectal cancer screening recommendations have also changed.

 One of the most notable changes is that regular screenings should begin at age 45 instead of 50 for those at average risk of colorectal cancer.
-Bayhealth Gastroenterology Nurse Practitioner Tiffany Edwards, DNP, APRN, FNP-BC
+Bayhealth Gastroenterologist Abhishek Agnihotri, MD, answers some common questions about the screening guidelines.

 Why did the screening recommendation change from age 50 to 45 for those at average risk of colorectal cancer?